 Spending some time thinking about your specific oral health needs will help you to make the best purchase.

 We set out some ‘no burn’ suggestions for specific conditions below.

 But remember, we are all different.
 We have different tastes, sensitivities and tolerances.
-So whilst we have recommend highly regarded products, we cannot absolutely guarantee ‘no burn’!
+So, whilst we have recommended highly regarded products, we cannot absolutely guarantee ‘no burn’!

 How to use mouthwash

 - Follow the manufacturer’s instructions.